feather-framework/feather-openapi-spec-vapor/README.md

-# Feather OpenAPI Spec Runner Vapor
+# Feather OpenAPI Spec Vapor

-The `FeatherOpenAPISpecRunnerVapor` library provides a Vapor runtime for the Feather OpenAPI Spec tool.
+The `FeatherOpenAPISpecVapor` library provides a Vapor runtime for the Feather OpenAPI Spec tool.

 ## Getting started